-In summary, despite remaining uncertainties, the evidence suggests that beti-cel provides net health benefits to patients with TDT, and given the high annual costs of standard care, traditional cost-effectiveness modeling finds that this new treatment meets commonly accepted value thresholds at a cumulative price of \$2.1 million if paid through an outcomes-based contract for patients with sustained transfusion independence.
+In summary, despite remaining uncertainties, the evidence suggests that beti-cel provides net health benefits to patients with TDT.
+Given the high annual costs of standard care, cost-effectiveness modeling finds that this new treatment meets commonly accepted value thresholds at an anticipated price of \$2.1 million with an 80% payback option for patients who do not achieve and maintain transfusion independence over a five-year period.
+However, if half of the lifetime cost savings from the therapy are returned to society, then discounts between 15% and 38% off the anticipated price are required to meet commonly accepted thresholds.